 Additionally, our model has retained on average the generalization capabilities of $\widehat{RF}$.
 As a matter of fact, it can be easily seen that the accuracy of \texttt{MIRET} is similar to the accuracy of $\widehat{RF}$ along all the datasets.
-Thus, our model gains in interpretability as it provides a single optimal tree with more straightforward decision paths while being capable of fairly closely reproducing the predictive performances of the random forest.
+Thus, our model gains in interpretability as it provides a single optimal tree with more straightforward decision paths while being capable of fairly closely reproducing the predictive performances of the Random Forest.

 In order to better understand the role of the TE-driven information inserted in the model, we analyze the features' use and the proximity measure among samples, comparing the \texttt{MIRET} tree with respect to the $\widehat{RF}$.

-In particular, we report in Figure \ref{fig:Feat_selected} a one-to-one comparison of each problem and for each $D$ of the level frequency of the features used in the $\widehat{RF}$ and in the \texttt{MIRET} model.
+In particular, in Figure \ref{fig:Feat_selected} we report a one-to-one comparison of each problem and for each $D$ of the level frequency of the features used in the $\widehat{RF}$ and in the \texttt{MIRET} model.
 For $\widehat{RF}$, the feature's level frequency is calculated as in \eqref{eq: miret_frequency}.

 For \texttt{MIRET}, the heatmap reports the feature level frequency as the fraction of times a feature is used in a split at level $d$; thus, it is calculated as